qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 **Bullet 3: Forward Branching** <br/>

-Additionally, the Adapative Profile requires that it must be possible to take action based on a measurement result.
+Additionally, the Adaptive Profile requires that it must be possible to take action based on a measurement result.
 Specifically, it must be possible to execute subsequent quantum instructions conditionally on the produced `%Result` value.
 To that end, a runtime function must be provided that converts a